Task-force-for-AI-agents-in-Healthcare/ai-agents-healthcare-standards/HAARF/1.0/en/0x90-Appendix-A_Glossary.md

 # Appendix A: Glossary

-This glossary provides definitions for terms used throughout the Healthcare AI Agents Security Verification Standard (HAAISVS).
+This glossary provides definitions for terms used throughout the Healthcare AI Agents Security Verification Standard (HAARF).
 Definitions align with regulatory frameworks (FDA, EU AI Act, Health Canada, UK MHRA), healthcare industry standards, and OWASP AISVS terminology.

 ## A